wagtail/wagtail/docs/reference/contrib/simple_translation.rst

 When this feature is turned on, every time an editor creates a page, Wagtail creates an alias for that page under the page trees of all the other locales.

-e.g. When an editor creates the page "/en/blog/my-blog-post/", Wagtail creates an alias of that page at "/fr/blog/my-blog-post/" and "/de/blog/my-blog-post/".
+For example, when an editor creates the page "/en/blog/my-blog-post/", Wagtail creates an alias of that page at "/fr/blog/my-blog-post/" and "/de/blog/my-blog-post/".